a-flyleaf/ygbtdm/misc/outline2-tldr.md

       - nm: cold open/intro
         scn:
           - desc: Joce wakes up in the underground.
-          - desc: Not 100% sold on there being an intro segment but I think it would be fun, both to establish/foreshadow character dynamics and because it changes as things happen.
+          - desc: Not 100% sold on there being a title sequence but I think it would be fun, both to establish/foreshadow character dynamics and because it changes as things happen.
       - nm: flashback sequence
         desc: Quick, vague, abstract.
 Fairytale-esque or wordless?
         scn: